 - Try to work on increasing mobility.

-- Do not relive the person you look after from every activity.
+- Do not relieve the person you look after of every activity.

 Use skin care